-Seattle’s NHL practice facility named Kraken Community Iceplex as part of partnership deal with Starbucks
+Seattle’s NHL practice facility named Kraken Community Iceplex after partnership deal with Starbucks

-A multiyear partnership announced Wednesday between Starbucks and the Kraken sees the coffee giant acquire naming rights to the team’s planned $80-million Northgate Mall training center, which will now be called Kraken Community Iceplex.
+A multiyear partnership announced Wednesday between Starbucks and the Kraken saw the coffee giant help pick the name of the team’s planned $80-million Northgate Mall training center, which will now be called Kraken Community Iceplex.

-The community-themed deal follows a path similar to that taken last year by Amazon in rebranding the former KeyArena as Climate Pledge Arena rather than integrating its corporate name.
-It will see Starbucks open a community store within the Northgate facility, with a percentage of profits going to the team’s One Roof Foundation and other local nonprofits.
+The community-themed deal did not include naming rights, but Starbucks did work with the team to pick the name from a list of options.
+The deal will see Starbucks open a community store within the Northgate facility, with a percentage of profits going to the team’s One Roof Foundation and other local nonprofits.

 “Starbucks has tremendous pride in our hometown, and we are honored to work with an organization like the Seattle Kraken which shares our values,” Starbucks CEO Kevin Johnson said in a joint release issued with the team.
 “The people in our city represent the very best of us, and working together, we’re committed to strengthening the Seattle community, celebrating our neighbors, and building a lasting partnership that uplifts the lives of people and families across the Puget Sound.”